Karimshady81/ShopProject/README.md

 # 🏬 ShopProject

-A complete ASP.NET Core MVC web application.
+A complete ASP.NET Core MVC and Blazor Server web application.
 This project demonstrates modern web development concepts using the MVC pattern, Entity Framework Core, and real-world features such as routing, model binding, validation, testing, interactivity, and authentication/authorization.

 ---

-## 🧩 Table of Contents
+## Table of Contents
 - [Overview](#overview)
 - [Features](#features)
 - [Branches](#branches)